webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 |Editorial notes=[new content from Sierra to reframe SVG]
 }}
 {{Byline}}
-{{Summary_Section|

-This guide introduces SVG's basic graphic primitives, from simple lines and shapes to complex polygons and paths.
+{{Summary_Section|This guide introduces SVG's basic graphic primitives, from simple lines and shapes to complex polygons and paths.}}

-}}
 {{Tutorial
 |Content=__CONTENT__